 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-If you’re eyeing a Qantas Reward Flight redemption or Business Class upgrade but are just shy of the Qantas Frequent Flyer points required, you might just be able to top up those points with cash now.
-There are just a few conditions to note, so please read on.
+If you’re eyeing a Qantas Reward Flight redemption or Business Class upgrade but are just shy of the Qantas Frequent Flyer points required, you might be able to buy those points with cash.
+Here's how to go about it.

 When can I buy Qantas Frequent Flyer Points?

 - You can purchase points up to 4 times in a 12-month period.

 - You must be a member of the Qantas Frequent Flyer program for at least 30 days before buying points.

 - Purchasing the points does not guarantee that you'll earn a reward flight or upgrade.